tldr-pages/tldr/pages/linux/pactl.md

 > Control a running PulseAudio sound server.

-- List all sinks (or other types - sinks are your outputs and sink-inputs are your current audio streams):
+- List all sinks (or other types - sinks are outputs and sink-inputs are active audio streams):

 `pactl list {{sinks}} short`

-- Change the default sink (output) to 1 (you can get the number from the list command):
+- Change the default sink (output) to 1 (the number can be retrieved via the list command):

 `pactl set-default-sink {{1}}`